KennethFam/My-Learning-Journey/Backend/JavaScript/ExpressJS.md

 ## Auto-Restarting Server Upon File Changes
 - When you run your server with `node app.js`, any changes to any JavaScript and JSON files in your project directory won’t be reflected automatically unless you manually interrupt and rerun `node app.js`.
 To avoid this manual process, you can use [Node’s watch mode](https://nodejs.org/docs/latest-v20.x/api/cli.html#--watch) by adding the `--watch` flag, e.g. `node --watch app.js`.
 Node will watch `app.js` for changes, as well as any of the files it ultimately depends on.
 When it detects a change, it will automatically restart the server just like with Webpack and Vite’s dev servers.
 - You may also come across [Nodemon](https://www.npmjs.com/package//nodemon), a highly configurable package that can also watch for changes and restart your server for you.
 Node didn’t always have a stable built-in watch mode, so you’re likely to see Nodemon around the place.
 Our recommendation would be to stick with Node’s built in watch mode via the `--watch flag`, as this would be by far the simplest method.

+## Routes
+- Some examples of routes:
+    ```js
+    app.get("/", (req, res) => res.send("Hello, world!"));
+    ```

+    - Matches any `GET` requests that go through the app router (which is the whole server) to the `/` path.

+    ```js
+    app.post("/messages", (req, res) => res.send("This is where you can see any messages."));
+    ```

+    - Matches any `POST` requests that go through the app router to the `/messages` path.

+- Each [HTTP verb](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods) has its own Express method. `app.all()` can be used to make a route to match all verbs.

+### Paths
+- The first argument we pass a route is the path to match, which can either be a string or a regular expression.
+    - For example, `/messages` matchs that exactly, while `/messages/all` only matches `/messages/all` and not `/messages`.

+- With string paths, we can also use certain symbols like `?`, `+`, `*` and `()` to provide some pattern-matching functionality, similar to regular expressions.
+For example:
+    ```js
+    // ? makes a character optional
+    // The following path matches both /message and /messages
+    "/messages?"

+    // () groups characters together, allowing symbols to act on the group
+    // The following path matches both / and /messages
+    "/(messages)?"

+    // * is a wildcard matching any number of any characters
+    // The following path can match /foo/barbar and even /foo-FOO/bar3sdjsdfbar
+    "/foo*/bar*bar"
+    ```
+- Your routes will be set up in your server in the order they are defined.
+    ```js
+    app.get("*", (req, res) => {
+        res.send("* is a great way to catch all otherwise unmatched paths, e.g. for custom 404 error handling.");
+    });
+    app.get("/messages", (req, res) => {
+        res.send("This route will not be reached because the previous route's path matches first.");
+    });
+    ```
+    - In order for our `GET /messages` request to match the `/messages` route, we will need to reverse the order our routes are defined.
+Doing so will prevent it from reaching the `*` route, as it will match the `/messages` route first.

+### Route Parameters
+- Route parameters allow us to extract a value from the path to use.
+- Route paramters are denoted as `:` followed by the name of the paramter (which can only consist of case-sensitive alphanumeric characters, or `_`).
+- Whatever we name that route parameter, Express will automatically populate the `req.params` object in any of the following middleware functions with whatever value the path passed into the parameter, using the parameter name as its key.
+    ```js
+    /**
+    * GET /odin/messages will have this log
+    * { username: 'odin' }
+    *
+    * GET /theodinproject79687378/messages would instead log
+    * { username: 'theodinproject79687378' }
+    */
+    app.get("/:username/messages", (req, res) => {
+        console.log(req.params);
+        res.end();
+    });

+    /**
+    * GET /odin/messages/79687378 will have this log
+    * { username: "odin", messageId: "79687378" }
+    */
+    app.get("/:username/messages/:messageId", (req, res) => {
+        console.log(req.params);
+        res.end();
+    });
+    ```

+### Query Parameters
+- Query parameters are a unique and optional part of a URL that appear at the end.
+A `?` denotes the start of the query parameters, with each query being a key-value pair with the format `key=value`, and each query separated by an `&`.
+They are special as they are not actually considered part of the path itself, but are essentially more like arguments we can pass in to a given path.
+    - For example, `/odin/messages?sort=date&direction=ascending` will still match the route with the `/:username/messages` path, but we can access the `sort=date` and `direction=ascending` key-value pairs inside the middleware chain.
+    - Express automatically parses any query parameters in a request and will populate the `req.query` object with any key-value pairs it finds.
+If any keys are repeated, Express will put all values for that key into an array.
+    - Code Example:
+        ```js
+        /**
+        * GET /odin/messages?sort=date&direction=ascending will log
+        * Params: { username: "odin" }
+        * Query: { sort: "date", direction: "ascending" }
+        *
+        * GET /odin/messages?sort=date&sort=likes&direction=ascending will log
+        * Params: { username: "odin" }
+        * Query: { sort: ["date", "likes"], direction: "ascending" }
+        */
+        app.get("/:username/messages", (req, res) => {
+            console.log("Params:", req.params);
+            console.log("Query:", req.query);
+            res.end();
+        });
+        ```

+### Routers
+- So far, we’ve not been using many routes, and all routes we’ve shown have been attached to `app`, our server itself.
+In a real application with lots of routes, we’d probably want to organize our routes into groups and extract each group out to their own file.
+We could also then more easily write things that affect only the routes in that file, and not any others.
+    - For example, say we were making a library app and we wanted pages that dealt with books and pages that dealt with authors.
+That’s on top of the homepage and any other miscellaneous pages like “about” or “contact”.

+    We might want our server to handle the following routes:

+    ```
+    GET /
+    GET /about
+    GET /contact
+    POST /contact

+    GET /books
+    GET /books/:bookId
+    GET /books/:bookId/reserve
+    POST /books/:bookId/reserve

+    GET /authors
+    GET /authors/:authorId
+    ```

+    Let’s add some routers to handle each of our route groups.
+We’ll need a router first, which we can place in a new `routes` folder.
+For example, `routes/authorRouter.js`:

+    ```js
+    // routes/authorRouter.js
+    const { Router } = require("express");

+    const authorRouter = Router();

+    authorRouter.get("/", (req, res) => res.send("All authors"));
+    authorRouter.get("/:authorId", (req, res) => {
+    const { authorId } = req.params;
+        res.send(`Author ID: ${authorId}`);
+    });

+    module.exports = authorRouter;
+    ```

+    In the above, we destructure the Express object to get a Router function and use it to create our `authorRouter`.
+We can use the same `.get` or `.post` methods on this router instead of on the whole server object, meaning we can write routes and middleware scoped to this router.
+Since we’ll make this router usable only for paths that start with `/authors`, our route paths here don’t need to include it.
+Instead, they extend the parent path (we wouldn’t want our route to match `/authors/authors/:authorId`).

+    After creating the other two routers for the other route groups - `routes/bookRouter.js` and `routes/indexRouter.js`, add them to our server in `app.js`:

+    ```js
+    // app.js
+    const express = require("express");
+    const app = express();
+    const authorRouter = require("./routes/authorRouter");
+    const bookRouter = require("./routes/bookRouter");
+    const indexRouter = require("./routes/indexRouter");

+    app.use("/authors", authorRouter);
+    app.use("/books", bookRouter);
+    app.use("/", indexRouter);

+    const PORT = 3000;
+    app.listen(PORT, () => {
+        console.log(`My first Express app - listening on port ${PORT}!`);
+    });
+    ```

+    We specify that any requests with paths starting with `/authors` will be passed through `authorRouter` for route matching.
+If our request starts with `/books`, it will skip these author routes and then check the routes in `bookRouter` instead.
+Any other requests that don’t start with either of these will run through `indexRouter`.

+    To test these routes, use [Postman](https://www.postman.com/downloads/) which will allow you to send `GET` and `POST` requests without the browser (we can’t send `POST` requests from the browser address bar).

+### Express Routing documentation
+- Express's primer on Routing can be found [here](https://expressjs.com/en/guide/routing.html).